-Back in high school, people often asked me why my vision was so bad, why I had frequent migraines, why I wore a leg brace several days a week, and how I simultaneously looked completely normal.
+Back in high school, people often asked me why my vision was so bad, why I had frequent migraines (read more about my chronic migraines here), why I wore a leg brace several days a week (read more about navigating high school with a leg brace here), and how I simultaneously looked completely normal.
 It wouldn’t be until after graduation that I could answer those questions, after nearly four years of asking the same questions myself.
 Going through school with an undiagnosed chronic illness was a unique experience, and today I will be sharing answers to common questions and comments I received from fellow students as well as teachers.

 Isn’t there medicine/glasses that can fix this?